 - 1/2 cup chocolate chips (I used 100% dark Pascha chocolate chips)

 - 1, 2 tsp Yacon Syrup (you can taste and add as much as you would like)

 - a handful of organic strawberries

 Preheat oven to 350F.
-Grease the baking dishes with olive or avocado oil and line with two stripes of parchement paper, for easy release.
+Grease the baking dishes with olive or avocado oil and line with two strips of parchment paper, for easy release.

-Make sure your strawberries are dry and slice few of them for filling.
+Make sure your strawberries are dry and slice a few of them for filling.

 Make the whipping cream the traditional way, by whipping the heavy cream, sweetener and vanilla on high with an electric mixer until solid peaks form.

 The cakes should be made in advance so they have time to cool completely.
-Best is to make the filling and the glaze when you are ready to decorate.
+The best is to make the filling and the glaze when you are ready to decorate.
 The cream can be made from coconut cream - the same process, just make sure the coconut cream, mixing bowl and beaters are super cold (put them in the freezer 15 minutes before your start).
-To make a full size cake (8in), double the quantity.
-If you make the full cake, baking time will change, leave for about extra 10 minutes, use the tooth pick test.
+To make a full-size cake (8in), double the quantity.
+If you make the full cake, baking time will change, leave for about extra 10 minutes, use the toothpick test.